VAMDC/Standards/doc/source/queryLanguage/vss1.rst

 	SELECT ALL WHERE AtomNuclearCharge = 25 AND AtomIonCharge < 2

 In the following definitions, VSS1 queries are assumed to be submitted by a client application  to a web-service.
-That service contains a query processor that converts the VSS1 query into a SQL query suitable for the relational database managed by the service.
+That service contains a query processor that converts the VSS1 query into a SQL query or set of queries, suitable for the relational database managed by the service.
 A request to the service contains the VSS1 text of the query and other parameters such as the desired formats of the returned results.

 Interoperability and extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~